Saturday 11th May 2024 at 11.00 am. Category AL. 14 miles / 4100 ft.

 Held under UKA rules and registered with the FRA.
 This is an ‘AL’ category race and full FRA mandatory kit must be carried.
 Kit must be brought to registration for checking.
 NO KIT – NO RUN.
 Runners without kit at the finish will be disqualified.

 Checkpoint cut-offs will be implemented at the points marked on the map below.
 Runners arriving at checkpoints after those times will be deemed ‘out of the race’ and must return directly to the finish.

 Records: Men – Tom Brunt 2.04.20 (2012).
 Ladies – Jean Brown 2.31.00 (2013).
 Results for this year’s race will be published on this page.
 Results from previous years.

-Moorhouse’s prizes and Pete Bland Sports vouchers will be awarded to:
+Prizes will be awarded to:

 Starting from the picturesque village of Downham the challenging route is flagged across fields to the fell.
 Once on the open fell runners can choose their own route to the nine checkpoints which they must visit in order.
 In doing so they will run through seven of Pendle’s Cloughs: Burst Clough, Mearley Clough, Ogden Clough, Deep Clough, Churn Clough, Ashendean Clough and Boar Clough.

 The route covers sections of Pendle that are seldom visited and takes runners over some of the high, rough and in places trackless moorland terrain, with steep ascents and descents, including loose stones, mud, peat and rough grass / dead bracken.
 The crossing of Deep Clough beyond CP4 involves a traverse of steep and loose shale which can be avoided by ascending directly up from CP4 and across the top of the clough by Deep Clough spring

 After navigating round the hill for 12 miles the final two miles gives runners a chance to really ‘let go’ as it’s all downhill to the finish!